de3sw2aq1/koreader-patches/README.md

 e.g. put `/mnt/onboard/foo/bar/baz.epub` into collection "foo" if home_dir is `/mnt/onboard/`

 _This is a complete hack_ and may have/cause bugs.
-It doesn't _actually_ add books to collections, but patches `ReadCollection:isFileInCollection()` to lie and and says they're in one.
+It doesn't _actually_ add books to collections, but patches `ReadCollection:isFileInCollection()` to lie and says they're in one.

 > **Why?** This is good enough for History filtering by category (folder name).
 I mostly don't want to manage these collections manually.